 How to Remove Ink from Fabric

 When learning how to get ink out of fabric, it’s important to first identify the type of ink causing the stain and determine if simply washing the garment with a suitable detergent is sufficient.
-Even so, it’s always a good idea to pre-treat the stain using one of these effective methods:
+Even so, it’s always a good idea to pre-treat the stain using one an effective methods, wich we explain bellow:

 Best Methods to Remove Ink from Fabric: How Professional Do It